-We are also pursuing patent applications related to Vascepa in multiple jurisdictions outside the United States.
 We may be dependent in some cases upon third-party licensors to pursue filing, prosecution and maintenance of patent rights or applications owned or controlled by those parties, including, for example, under our collaboration with Mochida.
 It is possible that third parties will obtain patents or other proprietary rights that might be necessary or useful to us.
 In cases where third parties are first to invent a particular product or technology, or first to file after various provisions of the America Invents Act of 2011 went into effect on March 16, 2013, it is possible that those parties will obtain patents that will be sufficiently broad so as to prevent us from utilizing such technology or commercializing our current and future products.